ykdemandware/code-coverage-investigation/readme.md

 Test Sandbox
 ----------------------------------

-To test the Sanbox project first install all the node packages and ran "mocha test.js" at the root of the sandbox project.
+To test the Sanbox project first install all the node packages and run "mocha test.js" at the root of the sandbox project.